 - We arrive in Chengdu in the early afternoon and meet our local leader at the airport.
 We then transfer to the Labahe Nature Reserve in the foothills of the Hengduan Mountains and check-in at our accommodation.

 - Accommodation: Hotel near Labahe Nature Reserve, 3-nights on full board basis.

 - We spend the next two days exploring the Labahe Nature Reserve in search of its excellent mammals and birds.
 We hope to see a diversity of species including hog badger, grey long-tailed goral (aka Chinese goral), golden-breasted fulvetta and Sichuan takin amongst many others.

 - Labahe is known particularly as a reliable place to see red panda and we try our best to see this unique and appealing animal.
-This is one of the best times to look for red panda as they forage for fruiting trees in the vegetation.

 - A final morning excursion in the Labahe Nature Reserve should hopefully provide some excellent wildlife before we set off on our journey to Wolong in the afternoon.
 The Wolong National Nature Reserve is found within the Qionglai Mountain range and we arrive at our next destination by the early evening.

 - Accommodation: Hotel near Wolong National Nature Reserve, 2-nights on full board basis.